MaplePHP/Handler/README.md

 // Catch a Multiple responses
 $routes->map(["GET", "POST"],"/{page:about}", ['Http\Controllers\Pages', "about"]);

 // Take control over all the HTTP request errors (404, 403...).
-If removed, fuse will generically try to handle the error responses.
+If removed, MaplePHP will generically try to handle the error responses.
 $routes->map("*", '[/{any:.*}]', ['Http\Controllers\HttpRequestError', "handleError"]);

 // Group